 Consultations with a Sleep Medicine Specialist can be arranged by calling (916) 734-3588.

 Consults can be faxed to (916) 734-7424.

-We also run a sleep laboratory which helps in the diagnosis of many sleep disorders.
+We also run a sleep laboratory that helps in the diagnosis of many sleep disorders.

 Research has shown that insufficient or poor quality of sleep may lead to significant health problems including: